 Horses with all sorts of jobs benefit from bell boots.

-- How long will he be wearing them?
-The coronary band is a sensitive area, and prolonged rubbing by bell boots can cause sores.
+- How long will your horse be wearing them?
+The coronary band is a sensitive area, and prolonged rubbing by bells can cause sores.
 How about a fur-lined pair?
 (Not kidding here!)
 The choices of material also range from stiff fabrics to rubbery types of materials.
 Be diligent in noticing any potential rub marks if your horse is to wear them for prolonged periods of time.
-Also, know that fuzzy linings around the coronary band may prevent sores, but you will be picking out a lot of shavings, burrs, and stickers.
+Also, know that fuzzy linings around the coronary band may prevent sores, but you will pick out many shavings, burrs, and stickers.

 - How easy do you want them to be to use?
 Velcro closure or pull on/off?
 I find the velcro closures easy to use, and I’ve also seen horses undo them lickety-split!
 The pull-on/off types are trickier to apply, but they seem to stay on better than any other type of bell boot.